-I also wrote a book on Full Time RV Traveling With Kids An Insiders Guide To Life On The Road if you want to check that out!
+I also wrote a book on Full Time RV Traveling With Kids: An Insiders Guide To Life On The Road, if you want to check that out!

 Featured Membership: Harvest Hosts

 We love our Harvest Hosts membership!
 You get unlimited access to farms, breweries, wineries, and attractions across North America.
-With a membership you can stay overnight at these businesses and in return you are just asked to support the business by doing a tour, buying a bottle of wine, etc. Click here to learn more.
+With a membership, you can stay overnight at these businesses, and in return, you are just asked to support the business by doing a tour, buying a bottle of wine, etc. Click here to learn more.

 Featured Membership: RV Life Trip Wizard

 We love using RV Life Trip Wizard to plan our RV routes.
-It has campgrounds, points of interest and gas stops.
-Plus as you plan your route you can figure out what it will cost you with campsite costs and gas cost calculations.
+It has campgrounds, points of interest, and gas stops.
+Plus, as you plan your route, you can figure out what it will cost you with campsite costs and gas cost calculations.
 Click here to learn more.

-This post was written back in 2015 after we had been on the road for 1 year.
-We have now been on the road for over 8 years!
 This post still brings a lot of value since it was how we felt after that first year.
-At the end of the post you will see additional content we have written over the years and what our thoughts were after being on the road for 2 years, 3 years and longer.
+At the end of the post, you will see additional content we have written over the years and what our thoughts were after being on the road for 2 years, 3 years, and longer.

 10 Things We’ve Learned Over The Past Year From Traveling in an RV